Show Your Kids how to Enjoy the Mitten State!

 - Built to aid spawning fish in their struggle to swim upstream, the Fish Ladder is great place to watch fish jump.

 - Watch planes take off and land at the Gerald R. Ford International Airport Viewing Area.
-Take advantage of their provided picnic tables and bring a sack lunch.
+Take advantage of the newly renovated pavilion with an abundance of picnic tables, and bring a sack lunch.

 - Foster a natural curiosity in your family for the great outdoors by joining one of Calvin Ecosystem Preserve Education Programs for families.